Toggle mobile menu visibility

 Thorpe Marriott Greenway

-The Thorpe Marriot Greenway is designed to promote better greenspace and access in the Thorpe Marriott area.
-The Greenway creates a path through the current tree belt to link the Thorpe Marriot estate, the Marriott’s Way, Nabour Furlong, Pendlesham Rise, Littlewood (three woodlands owned by Broadland District Council) and the NDR green bridge that leads to Drayton Drewray.
+The Thorpe Marriott Greenway is designed to promote better greenspace and access in the Thorpe Marriott area.
+The Greenway creates a path through the current tree belt to link the Thorpe Marriott estate, the Marriott's Way, Nabour Furlong, Pendlesham Rise, Littlewood (three woodlands owned by Broadland District Council) and the Northern Distributor Road (NDR) green bridge that leads to Drayton Drewray.

 Prior to this project, the tree belts in this area were fragmented in terms of ecology and public access.
 To address this problem, the project delivered: